zabir88/production-guideline/README.md

-# Guideline to deploy on cloud server
+# Guideline to deploy Rails app on cloud server

 ## Aws
 ### Pre-requisite on your local machine